 - reduced number of deer–vehicle accidents

 - locally-sourced meat, an average of 75–125 pounds of meat per deer

-- deer populations a reduced risk of contracting disease
+- deer populations with a reduced risk of contracting disease

 The Illinois Department of Natural Resources Deer Hunting page provides information about:

 - season dates